Medieval fortification: Killing fields

 A killing field was an area between the main wall and a secondary wall, so when the first wall was breached the attackers would run into the killing field to be confronted by another wall from which soldiers bombarded them.
 Soldiers would be positioned atop the second wall and armed with any variety of weapons, ranging from bows to crossbows to simple rocks.

 Moats

 A moat was a common addition to medieval fortifications, and the principal purpose was to simply increase the effective height of the walls and to prevent digging under the walls.
 In many instances, natural water paths were used as moats, and often extended through ditches to surround as much of the fortification as possible.
 Provided this was not so unnaturally contrived as to allow an attacker to drain the system, it served two defensive purposes.
 It made approaching the curtain wall of the castle more difficult and the undermining of the wall virtually impossible.
-To position a castle on a small island was very favorable from a defensive point of view, although it made deliveries of supplies and building materials more cumbersome and expensive.
+To position a castle on a small island was very favourable from a defensive point of view, although it made deliveries of supplies and building materials more cumbersome and expensive.